 Patients can become aggressive or violent for many reasons.
-This can include an underlying medical problem or an acute physical or mental illness which causes a patient to behave in a way which is not in keeping with their usual character.
-Similarly, patients who are ill, scared or in discomfort or who feel their request isn’t being listened to actioned appropriately can react in an unpredictable manner.
+Patients may have an underlying medical problem or an acute physical or mental illness which causes them to behave in a way which is not in keeping with their usual character, especially when faced with a stressor such as the current delays in treatment.
+People who are ill, scared or in discomfort or who feel their request isn’t being listened to or actioned appropriately can react in an unpredictable manner.

 Anticipating challenging behaviour

 Being aware of the possibility of a situation escalating, even in patients with no history of challenging behaviour, is the first step.
 Observe a patient’s manner, what they say and how they say it.
 Acknowledging that a patient is unhappy or frustrated and indicating you wish to understand why and help, if possible, may help de-escalate the situation.

 Showing a willingness to listen, asking open ended questions and avoiding encroaching on the person’s personal space may also help to calm the situation.
 Give careful thought to the layout of consulting rooms, or the use of panic alarms.
 NICE has published guidance on how to manage violence and aggression in a healthcare setting; this includes advice concerning staff training.